It’s Called Pepper Bellies and It’s the Perfect Dish for Football

 First, you'll want to cook your chili on low while you prep your toppings.
 Big bowls work fantastic and you are going to start by filling the bottom of your bowl with chips.
 Try not to go too big with your bowl because this food expands in your stomach, you can always come back for seconds.

-After your chips are in I like to sprinkle a bit of cheese, then pour a nice layer of chill on top, more cheese and then we start piling on the lettuce, tomatoes, pepper and give a nice pop of the sour cream, onion if you like and a few taps of Tapatio for good measure.
+Next, I like to sprinkle a bit of cheese, then pour a nice layer of chill on top, more cheese and then we start piling on the lettuce, tomatoes, pepper and give a nice pop of the sour cream, onion if you like and a few taps of Tapatio for good measure.

 What say you?